Comparison of models for $(\infty, n)$-categories, II: The -construction and comparison functors

 is given by a morphism $\delta \colon [m] \rightarrow [p]$ in $\Delta$ together with a morphism $f_{ij} \colon c_i \rightarrow d_j$ in $\mathcal C$ for every $1 \leq i \leq m$ and $1 \leq j \leq p$ satisfying $\delta(i-1)<j \leq \delta(i)$.
 Notice that $\Theta \mathcal C$ has a terminal object $[0]$.

-\begin{example} Let $\Theta_0$ be the trivial category with one object and the identity morphism only.
+\begin{example} Take $\Theta_0$ be the category 1 with one object and the identity morphism only.
 Inductively define $\Theta_n = \Theta \Theta_{n-1}$.
 The categories $\Theta_n$ were first defined by Joyal; the inductive definition described here is due to Berger \cite{berger} and also given in \cite{rezktheta}.
 Observe that $\Theta_1 = \Delta$.

 Berger proved also that each $\Theta_n$ is a Reedy category, so the category $\sPsh(\Theta_n)$ can be equipped with the Reedy model structure, in which the weak equivalences are given by levelwise weak equivalences of simplicial structure \cite{berger2}.
-In \cite{elegant}, we prove that $\Theta_n$ has the additional structure of an elegant Reedy category, so that the Reedy model structure is exactly the injective model structure. \end{example}
+In \cite{elegant}, we prove that $\Theta_n$ has the additional structure of an elegant Reedy category, so that the Reedy model structure on $\sPsh(\Theta_n)$ is exactly the injective model structure. \end{example}